Inauguration of Warren G. Harding

 Chief Justice Edward D. White administered the presidential oath of office.
 Harding placed his hand on the Washington Inaugural Bible as he recited the oath.

-Coolidge was sworn in as vice president in the Senate Chamber and on the east portico of the Capitol, respectively, which he believed ruined "all semblance of unity and continuity."
+Coolidge was sworn in as vice president in the Senate Chamber, while Harding's swearing-in as president took place on the east portico of the Capitol, respectively, which Coolidge believed ruined "all semblance of unity and continuity."
 Critic H. L. Mencken described Harding's inaugural address, writing, "It is rumble and bumble.
 It is flap and doodle.
 It is balder and dash.
 But I grow lyrical."

 This inauguration was the first in which an automobile was used to transport the president-elect and the outgoing president (Woodrow Wilson) to and from the Capitol.
 Wilson, still compromised by his 1919 stroke, did not attend the ceremony itself.